mistring/hilton/README.md

 )
 ```

-The last 3 fields shown here (such as "internetServiceProvider") could have been named as-is, but I showcase the ColumnInfo annotation to match the name of the field as defiend in the ip-api response json.
+The last 3 fields shown here (such as "internetServiceProvider") could have been named as-is, but I showcase the ColumnInfo annotation to match the name of the field as defined in the ip-api response json.

 ## STEP 3: